toptal/picasso/.changeset/quiet-coins-switch.md

 '@toptal/picasso-list': major
 ---

 - breaking change: `icon` no longer exists in `List.Item` component.
-If you were using it, please contact the BASE team to add it to component.
+If your project uses it, please contact the BASE Team to confirm that it should be added to `List.Item` component.